[4.5 Minute Read]

 80% of the energy used for incandescent bulbs is lost as heat, which is why they’re warm to the touch.
 Making them more dangerous to handle, especially if you have small children running around.
 LEDs are more efficient and are comfortable to the touch even after being on for hours.

 A low-voltage power supply is sufficient for LED bulbs and fixtures, making it easy to connect them with sensors, smart controls, external solar-energy sources, and any other IoT device.
 It’s also safer to install and use compared to other types of lighting and can be done without turning off your main power supply.
 Lastly, you don’t risk electrocution when they’re exposed to water.

 Have you ever tried to focus in a quiet room only to be disturbed by a low buzzing sound?
 The sound is enough to drive anyone mad.
 Fluorescent lights are known for being noisy, especially when they’ve been on for a long time.
 LEDs operate silently without clicking or flickering noises, allowing you to focus on the peace and quiet.

 All of these benefits ultimately help your organization save money.
 Bulbs last longer since they use energy more efficiently and can be controlled to extend their lifetime, helping you save on energy and maintenance costs.
 When they do die, you don’t have to pay exorbitant fees to dispose of them properly.
 Perhaps the most significant benefit is that people will feel more comfortable in your space.
 This can make employees more efficient and make customers/clients happier, which translates to higher profits for you!

 Still unsure about LED lighting benefits?
 Calculating your potential ROI might help you make a decision.
-Click the button below to instantly see how much you could save with an LED lighting retrofit.
+Click the button below to discover how much you could save with an LED lighting retrofit.